aethrox/cryptbash/README.md

 Crypt Bash is a CLI (Command Line Interface) program that enables fast and simple file encryption, decryption, and GPG key creation using GnuPG.
 With its user-friendly menu, you can secure your files without dealing with complex commands.

 > [!CAUTION]
-> **It is currently under construction, so it is not yet available.
-No code is available in the repository.**
+> **The project is currently under construction, so it is not yet usable.
+You can follow the developments by clicking the star icon in the top right corner to receive notifications.**

 ## Features